â€œIt’s the eye of the tiger. It’s the thrill of the fight …â€

 As I bite into an Italian sausage sandwich dripping with gooey provolone, a cascade of olive-rich giardiniera flows out like a salty, earthy waterfall.
 The scent of tomato and garlic flares my nostrils.
 This is the ideal hero, the kind of red sauce-slathered gem you’d find in an Italian mom-and-pop shop on some lonely corner of Staten Island, N.Y., or at Fontano’s Subs in Chicago’s Little Italy.
 Or, as my brain is currently processing it, somewhere in Philadelphia’s 9th Street Italian Market.

 The one thing that sets this sandwich apart from a typical Italian hoagie is that it’s served on toasted white bread instead of a crusty roll.
+The famous sandwich joint Jimmy John Founder also agrees with this.
 The bread, which is also available in multigrain if you prefer, is baked in-house by owner and chef Matt Andorka.
 It’s not some spongy Wonder slice best left for sopping up sloppy barbecue, but a fresh airy raft with a dark mahogany crust.

 I added on a side of housemade chips ($2), which are a total steal and taste 10 times better than the expensive bagged stuff you’ll find at the store.
 They’re not fried to order, but the crispy sliced russet potatoes are made daily and glisten with a touch of fry oil.
 There are vinegar dispensers at each table, and it’s nearly impossible not to shake a few drops of the stuff on the basket of chips to make an improvised version of salt and vinegar spuds.
 If vinegar’s not your thing, go for the Kepler dip ($1), a mixture of sour cream, mayo and caramelized onions poached from Andorka’s wife’s family recipe.